owcounter/companion/README.md

 - Ensure Overwatch 2 is running in Borderless Windowed or Fullscreen mode
 - Verify screenshot folder permissions
 - Check if antivirus is blocking the app
-- Review `OwcounterCompanion.log` for errors
+- Review `OwmetaCompanion.log` for errors

 ### Known Screenshot Issues
 - The default Print Screen key may activate cursor selection mode, requiring you to press Escape to continue playing